 During my years in Boston, I used to curse under my breath as I trekked through the snow, wishing I was back in Los Angeles.
-Now that I’m back in sunny California, I miss those chilly days, especially when it’s 91 degrees at the beginning of April.
+Now that I'm back in sunny California, I miss those chilly days, especially when it's 91 degrees at the beginning of April.
 The one benefit of ridiculously warm days in spring?
 The idea that I can now prepare dishes appropriate for the summer including this roasted potato salad with lemon aioli.
-Potato salad may appear to be a boring side dish, but add a few extra ingredients and it can transform into something that is anything but.
+Potato salad can be a boring dish, but add a few extra ingredients and it becomes something else entirely.
 Roasted Yukon potatoes are finished with lemon aioli, horseradish, fresh dill, and pickled red onions, the perfect summer or spring side for any meal.